Testing times for the 11 Plus

 As you move closer to the 11 Plus, working on exam techniques will help your child tackle the assessment fearlessly.
 It’s a good idea to work on the content first and then focus on speed later once they are confident with their answers.
 Thinking about tackling questions they are more confident with as a priority, re-reading questions that they don’t understand the first time and going back to put in answers wherever possible for those they have left out will stand them in good stead.

 At Explore, we don’t believe in simply ‘teaching to a test’.
 After all, the test is just the very beginning of your child’s journey into their secondary career!
-Find out how we can help your child every step of the way.
+Find out more about our 11 Plus tuition and how we can help your child every step of the way.

 Discover more interesting posts from our blog